Earthcomputer/clientcommands/README.txt

             Examples:
                `/cenchant diamond_sword with looting 3 without smite 1..5 without bane_of_arthropods 1..5`
                `/cenchant fishing_rod with lure 3 with luck_of_the_sea 3`
+/ctime - queries or changes the time client-side.
+All subcommands except `mock` and `unmock`
+         only query the time.
+Using `/ctime mock <daytime> [doDaylightCycle]` starts mocking the time, and `/ctime unmock` stops mocking the time.
+Mocking the time means making it appear to be a certain time on the client-side only, while the server- side time (which is the time that matters for mob spawning etc.) is unaffected.
+         `/ctime mock` is intended for builders to inspect their builds at different times of day.

 ===== ENCHANTING PREDICTION =====
 WARNING: enchanting prediction is very cheaty and could get you banned from a server if an